-Rangeland Resources: BS
+Rangeland Ecology and Management: BS

-The rangeland resources major at USU is the only degree in Utah nationally accredited with the Society for Range Management.
+The rangeland ecology and management major at USU is the only degree in Utah nationally accredited with the Society for Range Management.
 Range scientists and managers deal with natural resources on rangelands, which are the grasslands, deserts, woodlands, wetlands, and tundras that occupy a significant land area in the United States and around the world.
 Students learn to manage and conserve rangeland resources to ensure the sustained output of products and values, such as habitat for a wide variety of plant and animal life, forage for livestock and wildlife, water for agricultural and municipal use, and scenic beauty for recreational activities.
 This degree program also teaches students how to restore lands damaged by past misuse.